 Always a bit arty, I first tried my hand at illustration, doing my first paid freelance job at 14.
 (Thanks, Dad.)
 Since art directors weren’t exactly beating down the door, I also got a minimum wage job.
 While trying to avoid having to ask, “Do you want fries with that?”
 I served as a reporter and layout editor for my high school newspaper.

-Following graduation, I suffered the inertia common to all liberal arts students, and decided I was sick of school.
-I worked several different jobs that included picture framer, auto mechanic, electronics salesperson and deputy sheriff in undercover narcotics.
+Following high school graduation, I decided I was sick of school.
+Over the next few years, I worked several different jobs including picture framer, auto mechanic, electronics salesperson, secretary and draftsperson for a land surveyor, and deputy sheriff in undercover narcotics.
 Yes, really.

 Tired of putting my life at risk for six bucks an hour, I decided to attend the University of Wisconsin system as an art student.
 Quickly realizing that was the fast lane to starvation and chronic fashion faux pas, I left college in 1981.
-I took a job as a production artist at a newspaper group in a Milwaukee suburb, later moving to a small weekly on the city’s south side and freelancing with a few Milwaukee area ad agencies and design studios.
-Through it all, I continued to write ad copy and the occasional feature story for the papers.
+Taking a job as a production artist at a newspaper group in a Milwaukee suburb, I later moved to a small weekly on the city’s south side and freelanced with a few Milwaukee area ad agencies and design studios.
+Through it all, I continued to write ad copy and the occasional feature story for a few newspapers.

-After a few years as a freelance graphic designer, I became the art director for NorthWord Press, a small nature book publisher in Wisconsin’s Great Northwoods.
+With a few years as a freelance graphic designer under my belt, in 1990 I became the art director for NorthWord Press, a small nature book publisher (now defunct) in Wisconsin’s Great Northwoods.
 I went back out on my own when the company moved away from books toward producing music cassettes, CDs and videos, but I never got books out of my system.
 In fact, I wrote my first book, Wisconsin: The Way Were Were, 1845-1945 for Heartland Press, a NorthWord imprint, right after I left.
-The book came out in 1993 and I was hooked forever.
+That book came out in 1993 and I was hooked forever.
 I knew I’d always be an author in one form or another.

-My second book, Rural America: A Pictorial Folk Memory came out in 1995, and won an award from the MidAmerica Publishers Association.
-I did a small tour of New England and the MidAtlantic region in support of it, and decided I missed the East Coast.
+My second book, Rural America: A Pictorial Folk Memory was published in 1995 by Willow Creek Press, and won an award from the MidAmerica Publishers Association.
+I did a small tour of New England and the MidAtlantic region in support of it, and realized how much I missed the East Coast.
 I stayed in Wisconsin long enough to see the Green Bay Packers win the Super Bowl in February, 1997.
 The next day, I drove my loaded moving van back to my much-missed, beloved home state of Pennsylvania.

 I settled in Bucks County, where I mainly freelanced as a graphic designer until realizing I was competing with every high school kid who had a computer and a desktop publishing program.
 By June 2001, I’d become thoroughly disenchanted with the ad agency life.
 I resigned my position as president of a small agency in Lambertville, New Jersey and again struck out on my own.
 This time, though, I left graphics behind to finally follow the path I realized I’d always been on…that of a writer.

-That was ten years ago.
+That was 15 years ago.
 Now I split my time between freelance writing for magazines and books, consulting with small and micro-businesses on their marketing needs, and publishing books.
-I’ve written another book, Devastation on the Delaware: Stories and Images of the Deadly Flood of 1955, published in 2005 and selling almost 6,000 copies to date.
+I’ve written another book, Devastation on the Delaware: Stories and Images of the Deadly Flood of 1955, published in 2005 and selling more than 6,500 copies to date.
 I also curated an anthology with one of my pieces in it, Almost Perfect: Disabled Pets and the People Who Love Them.

 Several versions are available below, depending on the length you need.
 Simply click each link to download a PDF version: